LeptoFlare/live.lepto.tech/README.md

 # `live.lepto.tech`
-> A stream tool that lets you interact with what I'm working on, through stream.
+> A stream tool that lets you interact with what I'm working on stream, in real time.

 ![License][license-shield]
 ![Stars][stars-shield]